 2) Match Management

-As noted by TechTarget, it's often possible to reduce IT spend by migrating licensed applications to newer and more efficient servers.
+It's often possible to reduce IT spend by migrating licensed applications to newer and more efficient servers.
 If storage appliances aren't upgraded at the same time, however, the result can be a management mismatch: Servers can handle the CPU demands of cutting-edge apps, but storage solutions can't provide data fast enough.
 Bottom line?
 Matching storage and server management is essential to level out your costs.

 3) Send Off Old Storage